eucalypto/smol-projects/training-repetition-logger/Readme.md

 Right now, the program assumes you do only one kind of exercise.
 You have to start this script multiple times to log more than one exercise.

 ### Done

+#### File logging
+The program writes a file in the current directory with the name of the first timestamp of the workout and the same content as is printed out on screen.

+Each time, the workout is changed, the file gets overwritten with the updated data.

+##### Idea
+Right now, the program just displays the log in the command line.
+For now, this is enough for me.
+But later, I maybe want to let it save to a file as well.

 #### Graceful input validation